MicrosoftDocs/power-automate-docs/articles/teams/respond-to-approvals-in-teams.md

 The approvals app also shows you any approvals that were sent using a flow in the same environment.
 So, you can use the approvals app in Teams to manage all your approvals.

-## Approve or reject an request in Teams
+## Approve or reject a request in Teams

 Follow these steps to respond to an approval in a chat or channel in Microsoft Teams.